Companies Using Amplitude

 What Industries Use Amplitude the Most?

-Software development companies using Amplitude account for the platform's largest vertical at 12.75%.
-Financial services firms on Amplitude represent 3.91% of the base, with names like Morgan Stanley, JPMorgan Chase, and Bank of America validating its enterprise-grade security posture.
-Retail brands using Amplitude like H&M Group and HEB show the platform's reach beyond pure tech companies.
+Software development companies using Amplitude account for the platform's largest vertical at 6.96%.
+Financial services firms on Amplitude represent 3.12% of the base, with names like Broadcom, NVIDIA and Hewlett Packard Enterprise validating its enterprise-grade security posture.
+Retail brands using Amplitude like H-E-B and Coldwell Banker show the platform's reach beyond pure tech companies.

 Amplitude Alternatives & Competitors

-Amplitude's competitive position sits within the product analytics niche of the broader Web Analytics category, based on our market share data across 50M+ crawled domains.
+Amplitude sits second in product analytics at 28.08%, behind PostHog (45.59%) and ahead of Mixpanel (10.5%), based on our market share data across 29.9M active domains.
 Mixpanel (19,474 domains) is the closest direct competitor with nearly identical domain counts.
 FullStory (78,461 domains) and Hotjar (256,146 domains) focus more on session replay than behavioral analytics.
 Amplitude has been acquiring aggressively: 5 AI startups since October 2024 (Command AI, June, Kraftful, Inari, InfiniGrow), per Business Insider, January 2026.

 Amplitude Customer Migration